ClaytonSiby/bubble_sort_ruby/README.md

 The project is built to demonstrate the authors' understanding of basic Ruby language concepts such as loops, arrays, methods, and Conditional logic, among others.

-The project involves methods that take arrays as arguments and re-arrange them in ascending order.
+The project involves methods that take arrays as arguments and re-arrange them in ascending order using the Bubble-Sort Algorithm.

 ## Built With